zotroneneis/zotroneneis.github.io/_posts/2018-07-23-blog-post-day-1.md

 ## Classes in Python

 A class acts as a *blueprint* for an object.
-It describes how class objects are structured, what attributes they have and what methods / functionality.
+It describes how objects (i.e. members) of a class are structured, what attributes an object of the class has and what methods / functionality.
 The syntax for creating an empty class is quite simple:

 ```
 class HogwartsMember:
     pass
 ```

 Side note: ```pass``` is a Python keyword that can be used as a placeholder.
-It usually denotes places where we will evenutally write code.
-It allows us to run the snippet above without getting an error
+It usually denotes places where we will eventually put code.
+It allows us to run the code above without getting an error

 ## Creating class objects